sandienunez/sandienunez.github.io/_posts/2020-07-19-bookgenie_app_sinatra_portfolio_project.markdown

 ![Screen Shot 2020-07-18 at 1 47 51 PM](https://user-images.githubusercontent.com/61069416/87890299-e42ba680-ca03-11ea-8c02-06bf9e39772d.png)

-The most challenging part of the project for me was setting up validations and installing and learning how to display sinatra flash messages.
-I had a lot of difficulties with getting flash messages to pop up on my web server, but after much persistence and researching I was able to perservere and include flash messages in my project.
+The most challenging part of the project for me was setting up validations and installing/learning how to display sinatra flash messages.
+I had a lot of difficulties with getting flash messages to pop up on my web server for what seemed like an eternity, but after much persistence and researching I was able to perservere and include flash messages in my project.
+Below are some images of the flash messages and the code behind them.

 ![Screen Shot 2020-07-18 at 11 44 08 PM](https://user-images.githubusercontent.com/61069416/87890296-df66f280-ca03-11ea-9622-f8e152867f33.png)

 ## 10 Helpful Tips